flatironinstitute/sciware/34_PyPackaging/main.md

 An [import](https://docs.python.org/3/reference/import.html) does
 two things:

-- Finds the code you want to import, and
+- Finds the code you want to use, and
 - Attaches that code to a name in the namespace

 Let's talk about the second point first.